-We can find a minimum node-disjoint path cover by constructing a matching graph so that each node in the original graph corresponds to two nodes in the matching graph: a left and right node.
+We can find a minimum node-disjoint path cover by constructing a matching graph where each node of the original graph is represented by two nodes: a left node and a right node.
 There is an edge from a left node to a right node if there is a such an edge in the original graph.
 In addition, the matching graph contains a source and a sink such that there are edges from the source to all left nodes and from all right nodes to the sink.